 There are several routes to the east and west sides of the lakes.
-There is no road connecting these two sides, but lake crossings can be organized at a hefty price.
+No road connecting these two sides, but lake crossings organized at a hefty price.
 Some of the routes have become partially tarred, which makes the lake more accessible than it has ever been.
 Experienced 4×4 enthusiasts could undertake the trip independently, but ideally in a convoy of at least two vehicles.
 To get to the lake from Nairobi, you need to cross the Chalbi or Karoli desert.

 All our Safari vehicles are Toyota Land-cruiser 4×4 with pop-up roofs.
 The vehicles are serviced and maintained to a very high standard before, during and after every safari.
 Paradise Adventure Vacations Ltd offering all-wheel drive safari vehicles suitable for off-road driving, which enable travelers to discover the magical areas of East Africa in a pleasant and reliable manner.